w3c/wcag2ict/comments-on-level-AAA-success-criteria.md

 This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.3.5](https://www.w3.org/WAI/WCAG22/Understanding/help#intent).

 <div class="note wcag2ict">
-As noted in [glossary item context-sensitive help], clear labels or other information provided by the system can act as context-sensitive help.</div>
+As noted in [context-sensitive help](#dfn-context-sensitive-help), clear labels or other information provided by the system can act as context-sensitive help.</div>
 <div class="note wcag2ict documents">
 This success criterion readily applies to player/viewer software application.
 This success criterion is problematic to apply to static non-web documents.
 It is possible for some non-web file formats to include interactive elements that are specific to the document and independent of the software used.
 Examples of non-web documents that can directly support context-sensitive include, but are not limited to, PDF forms, complex spreadsheets, and database source files.</div>
 <div class="note wcag2ict software">
 See also the Comments on Closed Functionality.</div>